 Green leafy vegetables like spinach, kale and mustard greens are rich in iron and calcium that can increase milk production.
 Spinach and beet leaves in particular also contain detoxifying agents.
-In particular, spinach is one of the foods that has been linked with a lower risk of breast cancer so adding spinach to your diet can improve your health.
-However, moderate your intake of spinach in your diet as excessive consumption can lead to diarrhoea for your baby.
+In particular, spinach is one of the foods that has been linked with a lower risk of breast cancer, so adding spinach to your diet can improve your health.
+However, moderate your intake of spinach in your diet, as excessive consumption can lead to diarrhoea for your baby.

 You can make spinach soup or cook them with brown rice for a healthy meal.

-You can eat almonds raw, crush them and have them with milk or add them to oatmeal.
+You can eat almonds raw, crush them and have them with milk, or add them to oatmeal.

-You can boil, grill or steam salmon but avoid eating too much salmon that can increase your mercury levels.
+You can boil, grill or steam salmon, but avoid eating too much salmon that can increase your mercury levels.

 While the effects of garlic on breast milk supply have not been medically reviewed, many nursing mothers swear by garlic to boost lactation.
 It can also prevent heart disease, prevent cancer and boost your immune system and health.
-You may opt to have it with vegetables or add it into your soup.
+You may opt to have it with vegetables or add it to your soup.
 However, you may want to moderate your intake of garlic as it can affect the smell and taste of your breast milk to your baby.